eoinkelly/ember-runloop-handbook/README.md

 the rendering happened a little bit at a time it is difficult to know when we can safely work with the new state of the DOM .e.g. if we wanted to animate an element into view.
+3. Because we were just deleting objects as they went out of scope we don't really have a good handle on when the browser will decide that it should run a _Garbage Collection_ (GC) round.

 So we would give our imaginary _no Runloop_ Ember an **A** for effort but a **D** for efficency here.

 ## Enter the Runloop

-How might we solve these problems?
+We have identified two categories of problem

+1. Clashing events
+2. Uncoordinated work

 How does Ember solve them?

 Instead of just doing work as it finds it, Ember schedules the work on an internal set of work queues (roughly one for each phase).